 DeepMind just published a new paper [cached]Neural Turing Machines with some very interesting implications.
 For the ones pertaining to AI just read the paper; here I want to focus on what it means for the human brain.

 The main achievement of the NTM paper is coupling a neural network to external traditional computer memory, implementing both content and address based access.
 This implies something similar could potential work with the human brain.

-There's already precedent for implanting electrodes and using them for controlcache.
+There's already precedent for [cached]implanting electrodes and using them for control.
 The big open question here is the training - for NTM this was achieved by gradient descent, but it is not clear if a similar process would automatically take place in an adult brain.
-However, the brain seems to be exceedingly plastic, even being able to learn to see from electrical stimulation of the tonguecache.
+However, the brain seems to be exceedingly plastic, even being able to [cached]learn to see from electrical stimulation of the tongue.